Kawser-Ahamed/Recipe-Vista/README.md

 <!-- FAQ -->
 ## :grey_question: FAQ

-- Question 1
+- Is this app run on physical device?

-  + Answer 1
+  + No. Currently it only runs on mobile emulators.

-- Question 2
+- Is this is the final version?

-  + Answer 2
+  + Yes.

 <!-- License -->